 The vehicle subscription companies will make their money from the depreciation of the vehicle, application or documentation fees and even the maintenance.
 Of course, this all depends on how the business is set up.

 Many of the subscription businesses actually rely on manufacturer buy-backs.
 This is where major manufacturers will sell the vehicle to one of the companies for a discounted price, they will then agree to purchase that vehicle back after a set amount of time, usually 6, 12 or 18 months.

 The monthly rental from a buy-back acquired purchase is then usually determined by the amount that the vehicle will have lost during that time, plus a margin for profit.
 This is so long as the vehicle is returned in a set condition and within the required mileage parameters.

 For those businesses that don’t use the buy-back options, they may purchase the car for a discounted price but then it is up to them to guess how much that car will be worth after a set amount of time.
 The better the vehicle holds its value, the more reasonable the monthly fee.
-This is why on many occasion, you will see some of the premium brands monthly fee on par with budget brands.
+This is why on many occasions, you will see some of the premium brand’s monthly fees on par with budget brands.

 What about application fees and documentation fees?

 Some of the car subscription companies listed on our website, may charge a joining fee, membership fee or documentation fee.
 This is to cover the administration costs in setting the vehicle up with the finance providers or covering the cost of credit checking facilities.